danielbodnar/awesome-stars/README.md

 - [Gander-Framework/gander-cli](https://github.com/Gander-Framework/gander-cli) - Gander is an open source drop in solution for deploying full-stack review apps on pull request.
 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
 - [midwayjs/midway](https://github.com/midwayjs/midway) - 🍔 A Node.js Serverless Framework for front-end/full-stack developers.
 Build the application for next decade.
 Works on AWS, Alibaba Cloud, Tencent Cloud and traditional VM/Container.
 Super easy integra
-- [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale.
-Serverless & distributed out-of-the-box.
+- [artilleryio/artillery](https://github.com/artilleryio/artillery) - The complete load testing platform.
+Everything you need for production-grade load tests.
+Serverless & distributed.
 Load test with Playwright.
 Load test HTTP APIs, GraphQL, WebSocket, and more.
-Use any Node.js module.
-Never fail to scale with Art
+Use any
 - [nanlabs/devops-reference](https://github.com/nanlabs/devops-reference) - This repository contains different infrastructure components, CI/CD pipelines, automation tools among other resources that are used in different projects here at NaN Labs.
 - [aws/jsii](https://github.com/aws/jsii) - jsii allows code in any language to naturally interact with JavaScript classes.
 It is the technology that enables the AWS Cloud Development Kit to deliver polyglot libraries from a single codebase!
 - [tmspzz/Rome](https://github.com/tmspzz/Rome) - Carthage cache for S3, Minio, Ceph, Google Storage, Artifactory and many others